pmorch/perl-Class-Storage/README.md

     # Which is_deeply the same as $object that we started with

-However, there is no JSON-specific functionality in this module whatsoever, only a way to cleanly "unbless" - remove the bless-ing - in a way that reliably can be re-introduced later.
+However, there is no JSON-specific functionality in this module whatsoever, only a way to cleanly remove the bless-ing in a way that reliably can be re-introduced later.

 # DESCRIPTION

 ## Using a magic string

-As you can see from the ["SYNOPSIS"](#synopsis), we use a magic string ("\_\_class\_\_" by default) to store the class information for HASHes and ARRAYs.
+As you can see from the ["SYNOPSIS"](#synopsis), we use a magic string (`__class__` by default) to store the class information for HASHes and ARRAYs.

 So `packObjects` turns: